Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 DevOps culture is based on collaborative, consistent, and continuous delivery, and centralized logging plays an important role in it.

-Without centralized data, management will not be efficient in the complex, large-scale environments in which DevOps teams work.
+Without centralized data, management will be inefficient in the complex, large-scale environments in which DevOps teams operate.

 With individual management of logs, the workload increases.
-And compromises the team’s ability to integrate and correlate data from multiple logs when troubleshooting a problem.
+This compromises the team’s ability to integrate and correlate data across multiple logs during troubleshooting.

 This goes against the grain of DevOps culture.